Knewton/Zoidberg/EXAMPLE.md

 How many fish are swimming in the pond now?

 ### Answer interpretation
-The answer is the unknown value of fish swimming fish in a pond at the end of the problem.
+The answer is the unknown value of fish swimming in a pond at the end of the problem.

 ## Data extraction